adrivsh/resilience_indicator_phl/README.md

 * compute_scorecard is the notebook used to compute the derivatives of the model.
 This information is needed to draw the scorecards

 * render_scorecards is used to actually draw the scorecards, and build the pdf containing all the scorecards.
+The design of the scorecards will be updated to meet the PHL needs.

 * eps_to_png can be used to convert the scorecards to images

 * draw_maps_and_plots demonstrates how to draw maps with the results, as well as rudimentary plots.
 This will be updated to provide the illustrations that the PHL team need.

 ## Data
-The data currently used is in the form of Excel spreadsheet, csv data files, and a shapefile of administrative boundaries in the PHL.
+The data currently used is in the form of Excel spreadsheet, csv data files, and a shapefile of administrative boundaries in the PHL is gathered in the 'inputs/' subfolder.

 # Usage